rondon-open/youtube-video-block/README.md

 yarn add @rondon-open/youtube-video-block
 ```

-2) add the add-on to your package.json:
+2) Add the add-on to your package.json:

 ```js
 "addons": [